-The cubs are fed a concoction of goat's milk, cottage cheese, puppy milk replacement and puppy chow, vitamins and rice pabulum four times a day until they are old enough to start eating more natural foods.
-This would include berries and fish - we often hide their food to make them hunt for it just as they would in the wild.
+The cubs are fed bear milk replacer, cottage cheese, puppy chow, rice pablum, apple sauce, and liquid fish vitamins four times a day until they are old enough to start eating more natural foods.
+This would include a large variety of fruits and berries, a large variety of vegatation, some insects and meal worms and fish and meat - we often hide their food to make them hunt for it just as they would in the wild.

 The bears are on closed circuit TV 24/7 for the public to view - because we want to release them back to the wild they must be kept away from all human contact.

 All 10 cubs at the Centre were sedated, examined and prepared for transport to their release sites on July 8th, 2014.
 We had 8 Conservation Officers, Dr. Helen Schwantje, a 4th year vet student and staff from the Ministry of Environment on-site to help with the event.
 This year we had admitted cubs from the following areas: Nanaimo, Port Alberni, Campbell River and Duncan and the cubs were returned to excellent habitat in the regions they came from.
 Everything went very smoothly as we worked in 2 bear facilities to isolate individual bears in order to safely sedate and examine them.
 They were transported in large culvert traps by the Conservation Officers to sites way out in the bush.
 The cubs had grown significantly since they were admitted and ranged in weights from 66kg-100kg.
 They were all deemed to be in excellent condition and should adjust to life in the wild well.